 Beliefs and Practices

-UPC is a part of the Presbyterian Church (U.S.A.) —or PC(USA) for short.
-We are followers in the Way of Jesus as shared through Christian and Hebrew scriptures.
+UPC is a part of the Presbyterian Church (U.S.A.) — or PC(USA) for short.
+We are followers in the Way of Jesus, as understood through Christian and Hebrew scriptures.
 We believe our holy scriptures are expressions of people’s experiences of God’s presence through the ages and are inspired by God’s Holy Spirit.
 We are but one small part of the global witness of Christians.

 We seek to live out our faith in Jesus through a commitment to the spiritual practices of: